darlonv/kafka_producer-consumer/README.md

 # kafka_producer-consumer
-Producer and consumer using Python and Apache Kafka
+Producer and consumer using Python and Apache Kafka.

 To initialize Kafka:
 `docker-compose up`